OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 Another common scenario is binding the **watch** task to the **Project Open** solution event, which will start the **watch** task when the solution is loaded and keep it running until you terminate it.

-Note: It's important to be aware that task bindings are stored in a specially formatted comment in the beginning of the Gulp file, so when you configure task bindings you are effectively making a change to one of the core files belonging to the Orchard code base which may be overwritten if you later choose to update your code base to a newer version of Orchard.
+Note: It's important to be aware that task bindings are stored in a specially formatted comment in the beginning of the Gulp file, so when you configure task bindings you are effectively making a change to one of the core files belonging to the Orchard Core code base which may be overwritten if you later choose to update your code base to a newer version of Orchard Core.

 # Using the pipeline for your own module or theme

-You typically don't have to execute any of the tasks in the client-side asset pipeline unless you are either making changes to Orchard itself or creating your own custom extensions and wish to utilize the pipeline to process your own client-side assets.
+You typically don't have to execute any of the tasks in the client-side asset pipeline unless you are either making changes to Orchard Core itself or creating your own custom extensions and wish to utilize the pipeline to process your own client-side assets.
 This section explains how to enable the pipeline for your own extension.

 ## Adding an asset manifest file